Top Tips to Stop Tax-time Identity Theft – Part 1

 There are steps that you can take that will minimize your chances of being affected by this growing crime.
 It is your responsibility to protect not only your own tax-related information, but also the sensitive data you handle on behalf of your business, employees and customers if you work in a job that requires you to handle such data.

 This is the first of a three-part series in which we’ll provide you with practical checklists to help prevent tax identity theft and/or deal with it once it’s happened.

-Today’s tip: Choose a security-minded tax preparer.
+Today’s Tax-Time Identity Theft Tip: Choose a security-minded tax preparer.

 Your greatest risk of identity theft during tax season comes from a surprising source: a dishonest or disorganized tax preparer.
 Ask yourself (and your preparer) these questions:

 - Does your tax advisor have an established track record and years of satisfied clients?
 Google them to find out.

 - When you visit your tax preparer’s office, are client files well protected?
 Do they leave tax-related folders in the open for the cleaning service to access, or are they locked in a filing cabinet or secure office?
 Do they meet with clients in a neutral, data-free, conference room?

 - Have you expressed your desire that they take every precaution to protect your data?
 Asking professional tax preparers these questions sends them a message that you are watching!